 These are all nice accomplishments.
 But not the right answer.
 The hiring manager is thinking, “What is this person going to do for ME and MY team.”
 In this interview with Sue Sarkesian, we learn the myths and mistakes you need to avoid as well as the key tips and tricks you need to include on your resume when looking for your next medical device or medtech job.

 Who is Sue Sarkesian?
-She’s the cofounder of The Resume Group.
+She cofounded The Resume Group and is also the Founder of Your Exec Brand.
 Sue has more than 16 years of experience in guiding and coaching individuals through the search process.
 Working with Sue, candidates learn ways to focus their job search, develop comprehensive search strategies, and execute a targeted plan for a successful job search.
 Sue holds a Master’s degree with an added concentration in Career and Transition counseling.

 Here’s What You Will Learn